 3) Food in the cities – 5-10 levs for a meal (3-5 euros).Two meals are not included in the program – the first day breakfast and the last day dinner.

 4) Delivery of the equipment to Bulgaria (a backpack, a sleeping bag, a mat) which is hired.
 The price depends on the amount of the equipment.

 - Do I need to take a personal first aid kit?

 A tour guide has a general first aid kit that includes the most commonly needed drugs: anesthetics, antiseptics, cold pills, cardiovascular, gastrointestinal, anti-shock drugs and so on.
 If you take specific drugs they must be taken and the manager receiving orders must be informed about that during the tour booking.
 We also recommend for each participant to take a roll and bactericidal plaster and a blister pack of activated carbon.

 - Is it possible to change the program?

-The tour program was prepared based on the practical experience of hiking, so the program is completed accurately.
-However, some adjustments are possible due to changes in air travel schedules, different hours of the arrival/returning, bad weather and so on.
+The tour program is based on the practical experience of hiking, so it is completed accurately.
+However, some adjustments are possible due to the changes of fly companies schedules, different hours of the arrival/returning, bad weather and so on.